 Customer relationships are important because they provide deeper insight into the needs of your customers, and offer opportunities to ask for referrals and recommendations.
 Think of your support team as the front line for your business.

-When customers have a connection with your business, they’re willing to help you out – whether that’s with feedback or growing your business.
+When your existing customers have a connection with your business, they’re willing to help you out – whether that’s with customer feedback or growing your business.
 Your success becomes shared.
 This requires listening, understanding, and acting on what your customers tell you.
 Train your support team to foster meaningful customer relationships.

 Customer loyalty equals growth

 Customer service plays an important role in keeping customers around.
-Customer loyalty and retention are indispensable for growing businesses.
+Customer retention and loyalty are indispensable for growing businesses.

 Support-driven growth is about seeing a customer service team as a revenue driver, not a cost center.
 With this approach, your support team is an integral asset to revenue generation.
 Failing to tap into this potential means missing a critical opportunity in your growth strategy.

-One meaningful customer interaction nurtures loyalty, while many meaningful interactions nurture growth.
+One meaningful customer interaction nurtures loyalty, while many meaningful customer interactions nurture growth.

 Although the management of customer service quality often falls on the shoulders of managers, having dedicated staff will spell out greater success in the long run.